Allan Diamond

 * Stanley Chesley, the master of disaster himself, was disbarred for his “shocking and reprehensible” conduct in a fen-phen case.
 His wife, U.S. District Court Judge Susan Dlott of the Southern District of Ohio, must be oh so pleased.
 [Courier-Journal]

 * Howrey like dem apples now?
-Some of Howrey’s former partners, including ex-chairman Robert Ryuak, all lined up to make deals to delay lawsuits from the firm’s bankruptcy trustee, Allan Diamond.
+Some of Howrey’s former partners, including ex-chairman Robert Ryuak, all lined up to make deals to delay lawsuits from firm’s bankruptcy trustee, Allan Diamond.
 [WSJ Law Blog (sub. req.)]

 * This Biglaw firm’s future was just a little bit dimmer in 2012, with a 4.9 percent dip in profits per equity partner.
 This is unexpected from Milbank, a number 3 seed in our March Madness competition.
 [Am Law Daily]

-* The NRA’s New York affiliate filed suit challenging the state’s new gun laws, claiming that a ban on assault weapons violates the Second Amendment — because this is clearly what the founders intended.
+* The NRA’s New York affiliate filed suit challenging the state’s new gun laws, claiming that ban on assault weapons violates the Second Amendment — because this is clearly what the founders intended.
 [Reuters]

 * Raj Rajaratnam’s younger brother, Rengan Rajaratnam, was indicted yesterday in a federal insider-trading scheme tied to the Galleon case.
 You can’t fault the guy, he was just trying to keep it in the family.
 [Bloomberg]